Password Master Help

 Create New Database

-A PWM database is a local file contains all the passwords and other private data that have been added to it, encrypted with a master password using AES-256, and can only be opened by providing the correct master password.
+A PWM database is a local file that contains all the passwords and other private data that have been added to it, encrypted with a master password using AES-256, and can only be opened by providing the correct master password.

 You can create as many databases as you want, open them at the same time, and transfer data between them.